-Grants should begin on or around September 1, 1999, with Phase I of the project, in which a curriculum development team of six practitioners (e.g., classroom teachers, curriculum specialists, and a Ministry official who will serve as the project director) will be selected by a Ministry-led selection committee in Azerbaijan in consultation with the U.S. grantee organization and the U.S. Information Service (USIS) in Baku.
-In Phase I, the team will undertake preliminary work in Baku over a period of 3-6 months.
-Members of the curriculum development team, in consultation with a specialist from the grantee organization and the Azerbaijani Project Director, will familiarize themselves with civics curricula and teaching materials used in the U.S. and will select the topics to be explored in the draft curriculum units.
+Grants should begin on or around August 1, 1999, with Phase I of the project, in which a curriculum development team of six practitioners (e.g., classroom teachers, curriculum specialists, and Ministry officials) will be selected by the grantee organization in consultation with the Independent Society for Education and Human Rights (SIEDO) and the U.S. Information Service (USIS) Chisinau.
+In Phase I, the team will undertake preliminary work in Chisinau over a period of 3-6 months.
+Members of the curriculum development team, in consultation with a specialist from the grantee organization, will familiarize themselves with civics curricula and teaching materials used in the U.S. and will select the topics to be explored in the draft curriculum units.

-In Phase II, members of the curriculum development team will spend approximately three months in a highly structured U.S.-based workshop to be sponsored and organized by the U.S. grantee organization, and will attend focused curriculum seminars, observe relevant aspects of the U.S. educational system, and draft teacher and student materials for the curriculum units in consultation with U.S. specialists.
-The grantee organization will be responsible for introducing the Azerbaijani team to leading U.S. civic educators with expertise that is pertinent to the topics to be explored, and to a broad range of relevant resources.
-The workshop schedule should incorporate time for both individual and group work on materials as well as intensive training on specific approaches to the teaching of civic education topics.
-In addition, the workshop should include field experiences which are relevant to the materials being produced (such as visits to schools and professional association utilizing the draft curriculum units in the civics classroom.
-During this phase the Ministry of Education (MOE) will provide the following assistance to the U.S. grantee:
+In Phase II, members of the curriculum development team will spend approximately three months in a highly structured U.S.-based workshop sponsored and organized by the U.S. grantee organization, attending focused curriculum seminars, observing relevant aspects of the U.S. educational system, and drafting teacher and student materials for the curriculum units in consultation with U.S. specialists.
+The grantee organization will be responsible for introducing the Moldovan team to leading U.S. civic educators and to a broad range of relevant resources.
+The workshop schedule should incorporate time for individual and group work on materials as well as intensive training on specific approaches to the teaching of civics topics.
+In addition, the workshop should include field experiences which are relevant to the materials being produced (such as visits to schools and professional association meetings).

-In Phase III, the curriculum development team will work in Azerbaijan with Azerbaijani teacher trainers, Ministry of Education officials and U.S. specialists from the grantee organization and other U.S. organizations to provide introductory training for a larger group of practitioners in methods for testing and
+In Phase III, the curriculum development team will work in Moldova with Moldovan teacher trainers and U.S. specialists from the grantee organization to provide introductory training for a larger group of practitioners in methods for implementing and reviewing the draft curriculum units in the civics classroom.